Improve your conversion rate by making your Magento 2 pages load instantly.

 Today, page speed is an SEO ranking factor and still a challenge for every Magento 2 store.
+With the new Core Web Vitals Google increases now once more the importance of performance and usability as ranking factors.
 Everyone is trying to scrape off the last milliseconds from page load times to improve the user experience and ultimately increase the conversion rate.

 So this old idea is back and with JaJuMa Page Preload now also available for Magento 2.

 Ready to learn more on how this works and allows you to improve your customer's shopping experience with faster subsequent page loads?